rbrodefrank/Rewards-Network-Versioning-Tool/README.md

 * Currency
     * Partner's Currency Name
 * X Number of Currency
-    * Ammount of Partner Currency a Member Can Receive
+    * Amount of Partner Currency a Member Can Receive
 * Bonus Currency
     * Partner's Bonus Currency
 * Parent Brand Incentive
-    * Discription of How Partner's Currency Can Be Used
+    * Description of How Partner's Currency Can Be Used
 * Full Sentence
     * Variable to Add Period "." at the End of Full Sentences in for Partner's That Require it.